 "(T) - Total Spiritual Inability (Sinners are unable to come to Christ unless the Holy Spirit regenerates them)"

 This idea says we were totally unable to choose God and righteousness from birth, thus inborn with total depravity.
 But, if we are totally depraved from birth, then we were never able to be responsible before God, and therefore at no time were we ever alive spiritually and safe from sin and condemnation (Romans 7:9).
 But, if totally depraved from birth, then unable to be held accountable.
 None who are totally disabled are accountable.
-It cannot be the baby's fault that he is totally unable, and at no point in time as he grows to manhood can a totally incapacitated person ever be responsible to do what he has always been unable to do.
+It cannot be the baby's fault that he is totally unable, and at no point in time, as he grows to manhood, can a totally incapacitated person ever be responsible to do what he has always been unable to do.
 Imagine how useless and silly it is to talk to a hammer and command the hammer to go build you a house and then warn the hammer that if it does not obey you, you will throw it into the fire.
-That is the scene with God trying to command people who never had ability to hear and obey and then acting like they can be moved by warnings.
+That is the scene with God trying to command people who never had the ability to hear and obey and then acting like they can be moved by warnings.

-While guilt is a necessary conclusion for all, the responsibility is within ability.
-In other words we are guilty because we do not seek God to understand, not because we can't do so.
+While guilt is a necessary conclusion for all, the responsibility is within the ability.
+In other words, we are guilty because we do not seek God to understand, not because we can't do so.
 Total depravity says we don't even have the ability to seek God.
 If we can't do so, then we are not responsible to do so.
 Romans 3 does not speak of our inability, but of our guilt, and guilt implies that we did not use our ability to seek God, and therefore, we could not be anything but guilty before God.
 Furthermore, the passage says that we all have "gone out of the way" (which implies that there was a time when we were not "out of the way").
-Total inability implies that we never had any ability and therefore were always out of the way.
+Total inability implies that we never had any ability and, therefore, were always out of the way.

 This passage does not support the Calvinist doctrine: "God made men upright but they sought devices" (Ecclesiastes 7:29) (plural can't refer only to Adam).
 The verse talks about being upright (not totally depraved), but then tells what goes wrong with these upright men.
 They "sought" many devices.
 Watch this verse carefully.
 "This only have I found: God made mankind upright, (not totally depraved and totally unable to do upright things and be upright) but men have gone in search of many schemes."
 (It was not built into them.
 They went from an upright state to seeking schemes that were not already built into their totally depraved nature).
 (Ecclesiastes 7:29, NIV).

 If all people are totally and inherently depraved, then when God said "Hear O Israel", they couldn't hear or obey the command to obey.
 They were "totally unable" to hear and obey.
-In fact it is silly to command a hammer to do anything on its own or to even take a first step toward cooperating with another.
+In fact, it is silly to command a hammer to do anything on its own or to even take a first step toward cooperating with another.
 If the Calvinist's doctrine of Total Inability and Total Depravity is true, then Israel could no more "Hear" than a hammer could hear and it would be just as silly for God to be talking to totally unable people as it would be for me to command a hammer to listen to me and obey me.
-Nor could God hold us accountable anymore than I can hold my hammer accountable for being lazy and always just lying around doing nothing, a total waste of existence.
+Nor could God hold us accountable any more than I can hold my hammer accountable for being lazy and always just lying around doing nothing, a total waste of existence.
 The scene that Calvinism creates is actually blasphemous to God.
 It makes Him look as ridiculous as a man talking to his hammer and then getting angry at it for not obeying commands.

 Steve Rudd observed: